mahlaranjeet/LandingClubCaseStudy/README.md

 - people who have public record of bank reputcy are more likely to default
 - low income is a driving factor of loan default
 - majority of loan are good loans
-- debt to income ratio when it is high loan default can hppen
+- debt to income ratio (DTI) when it is high loan default can hppen
--
+- People who have bad loan grade are more likely to default

 ## Mmajor fector affecting loan outcomes